 Then we started talking about the science of sales development- because my favorite question is why something works the way it does.
 If it can be understood then it can be taught to others.

 I was reminded of this in the past few days when Trish Bertuzzi recommended me to someone posting a question about sales coaching on Quora.
-Someone else saw it and you can read how that exchange went here.

 Long story short, it didn’t end well for them.
 Multiple red flags were flying big and bright with no indication that there was a desire to change.
 Which of course made me say with confidence; “We’ll pass.”